newsdatahub/newsdatahub/README.md

 # NewsDataHub API

-Access news data from trusted sources worldwide through a simple REST API.
+Access 200,000+ fresh articles daily from 6,500+ unique sources across 170+ countries in 40+ languages — enriched with topics, source and other metadata.
 Start exploring with our free news API tier - no credit card required.
 Visit our [main website][website] to learn more about our service.

-## Academic Use

-If you're affiliated with an educational institution and need access to paid account for research purposes, please email us directly:
-- info [at] newsdatahub [dot] com to discuss academic pricing options.

 ## Quick Start